-- a) A supplier that uses a surface water source and does not provide filtration treatment must provide the disinfection treatment specified in Section 611.241 beginning December 30, 1991. - b) A supplier that uses a groundwater source under the influence of surface water and does not provide filtration treatment must provide disinfection treatment specified in Section 611.241 beginning December 30, 1991, or 18 months after the Agency determines that the groundwater source is under the influence of surface water, whichever is later, unless the Agency has determined that filtration is required. - c) If the Agency determines that filtration is required, the Agency may, by a SEP issued pursuant to Section 611.110, require the supplier to comply with interim disinfection requirements before filtration is installed. - d) A system that uses a surface water source that provides filtration treatment must provide the disinfection treatment specified in Section 611.242 beginning June 29, 1993, or beginning when filtration is installed, whichever is later.

-- e) A system that uses a groundwater source under the direct influence of surface water and provides filtration treatment must have provided disinfection treatment as specified in Section 611.242 by June 29, 1993 or beginning when filtration is installed, whichever is later. - f) Failure to meet any requirement of the following Sections after the applicable date specified in this Section is a treatment technique violation.

-BOARD NOTE: Derived from 40 CFR 141.72 preamble (2003).
+- a) A supplier that uses a surface water source and does not provide filtration treatment must provide the disinfection treatment specified in Section 611.241. - A supplier that uses a groundwater source under the influence of surface water and does not provide filtration treatment must provide disinfection treatment specified in Section 611.241 beginning 18 months after the Agency determines that the groundwater source is under the influence of surface water, unless the Agency has determined that filtration is required. - c) If the Agency determines that filtration is required, the Agency may, by a SEP issued pursuant to Section 611.110, require the supplier to comply with interim disinfection requirements before filtration is installed. - d) A system that uses a surface water source that provides filtration treatment must provide the disinfection treatment specified in Section 611.242 when filtration is installed. - e) A system that uses a groundwater source under the direct influence of surface water and provides filtration treatment must have provided disinfection treatment as specified in Section 611.242 beginning when filtration is installed. - f) Failure to meet any requirement of the following Sections after the applicable date specified in this Section is a treatment technique violation. - BOARD NOTE: Derived from 40 CFR 141.72 preamble (2016). - g) CWS suppliers using groundwater that is not under the direct influence of surface water must chlorinate the water before it enters the distribution system, unless the Agency has granted the supplier an exemption pursuant to Section 17(b) of the Act. - 1) All GWS supplies that are required to chlorinate pursuant to this Section must maintain residuals of free or combined chlorine at levels sufficient to provide adequate protection of human health and the ability of the distribution system to continue to deliver potable water that complies with the requirements of this Part.

-- g) CWS suppliers using groundwater that is not under the direct influence of surface water must chlorinate the water before it enters the distribution system, unless the Agency has granted the supplier an exemption pursuant to Section 17(b) of the Act [415 ILCS 5/17(b)]. - 1) All GWS supplies that are required to chlorinate pursuant to this Section must maintain residuals of free or combined chlorine at levels sufficient to provide adequate protection of human health and the ability of the distribution system to continue to deliver potable water that complies with the requirements of this Part. - 2) The Agency may establish procedures and levels for chlorination applicable to a GWS using groundwater that is not under the direct influence of surface water by a SEP pursuant to Section 610.110. - 3) Those supplies having hand-pumped wells and no distribution system are exempted from the requirements of this Section.
+- 2) The Agency may establish procedures and levels for chlorination applicable to a GWS using groundwater that is not under the direct influence of surface water by a SEP pursuant to Section 610.110. - Those supplies having hand-pumped wells and no distribution system are exempted from the requirements of this Section.